Published May 7, 2019

 The APA doesn’t identify as mental disorders such conspiracy theories as alien abductions, chem trails, the earth is flat, and the U.S. government conducted the September 11 terror attacks either, but their proponents typically suffer from mental disorders.

-Men who aren't upset have Stockholm syndrome or are in denial.
+Circumcised men who say that they’re “fine” have Stockholm syndrome or are in denial of the harm.
 You're in denial.

 Stockholm syndrome is based on a bank robbery hostage crisis that took place over six days in 1973 in Stockholm, Sweden.
 The term refers to a psychological coping mechanism during a hostage situation.
 In order to deal with his fear, a captive may come to believe that his captors won't harm him if he's on their side.
 Thus a captive may experience feelings of sympathy and support for his captors.
 "Situations in which the victims have displayed this kind of response have included hostage situations, long-term kidnappings, members of cults, prisoners of concentration camps, and more."
 This psychological phenomenon has no application to circumcision, since men are not in a captive situation, and they have no reasonable fear of imminent harm at the hands of their parents or medical professionals.